-Our dental surgeries at Swansea and Lake Haven are equipped with up-to-date x-ray machines that emit very little radiation and which are extremely safe.
+Our dental surgery at Swansea is equipped with up-to-date x-ray machines that emit very little radiation and which are extremely safe.

 Digital dental x-rays are an extremely useful diagnostic tool, showing us areas of your mouth that are not visible to the naked eye, including areas just below the gum line, and contact areas in between teeth where decay can often develop.
 The most common type of x-ray used is the bitewing x-ray which shows how the upper and lower teeth contact each other, as well as cavities in between teeth.
 Periapical x-rays show the entire tooth right from the crown down to the roots and are used to diagnose dental abscesses or other problems below the gums.
 Panoramic x-rays provide a broader view of your whole mouth and can show fractures, cysts, impacted teeth and infections.